Toolkit/PACE

 I found that UCRs required for stable protein expression of CRY2 in plants are not similarly required for stable protein expression of human hCRY1 in human cells.

-Claim 9comparative expression stabilitysupports2019Source 1needs review
+Claim 9engineering outcomesupports2019Source 1needs review

-Claim 10comparative expression stabilitysupports2019Source 1needs review
+Claim 10engineering outcomesupports2019Source 1needs review

-Claim 11comparative expression stabilitysupports2019Source 1needs review
+Claim 11engineering outcomesupports2019Source 1needs review

 Claim 12engineering outcomesupports2019Source 1needs review